Israeli citizenship law: Post-1948 transition

 For the first four years after its establishment, Israel had no citizenship law and technically had no citizens.
 International law typically assumes the continued operation of laws of a predecessor state in the event of a succession of states.
 However, despite Israel's status as the successor state to Mandatory Palestine, Israeli courts during this time offered conflicting opinions on the continuing validity of Palestinian citizenship legislation enacted during the British mandate.
-While almost all courts held that Palestinian citizenship had ceased to exist at the end of the mandate in 1948 without a replacement status, there was one case in which a judge ruled that all residents of Palestine at the time of Israel's establishment were automatically Israeli nationals.
+While almost all courts held that Palestinian citizenship had ceased to exist at the end of the mandate in 1948 without a replacement status, in one case a judge ruled that all residents of Palestine at the time of Israel's establishment were automatically Israeli nationals.
 The Supreme Court settled this issue in 1952, ruling that Palestinian citizens of the British mandate had not automatically become Israeli.

-Israeli citizenship policy is centered on two early pieces of legislation: the 1950 Law of Return and 1952 Citizenship Law.
+Israeli citizenship policy is centered on two early pieces of legislation: the 1950 Law of Return and the 1952 Citizenship Law.
 The Law of Return grants every Jew the right to migrate to and settle in Israel, reinforcing the central Zionist tenet of the return of all Jews to their traditional homeland.
 The Citizenship Law details the requirements for Israeli citizenship, dependent on an individual's religious affiliation, and explicitly repeals all prior British-enacted legislation concerning Palestinian nationality.